-Mike Weatherley, the Conservative Member of Parliament for Hove and Portslade, has written to his colleague the Rt Hon David Cameron MP, Prime Minister, in order to highlight the problem of anti-Semitism in Hove, including graffiti on a Hove synagogue.
+Mike Weatherley, the Conservative Member of Parliament for Hove and Portslade, who recently wrote to his colleague the Rt Hon David Cameron MP, Prime Minister, in order to highlight the problem of anti-Semitism in Hove has received a response.

-In his letter, Mike said: “It is deeply saddening that a synagogue in Hove was targeted by anti-Semitic vandals earlier in August.
+In his letter to the Prime Minister, Mike said: “It is deeply saddening that a synagogue in Hove was targeted by anti-Semitic vandals earlier in August.
 I had assumed – wrongly – that Jewish community in my constituency was safe and free to worship and live their lives without fear of attack.
 Over the past few weeks, I have heard from a number of concerned constituents who feel that the anti-Semitism that is taking place cannot be ignored any longer.
 I stand by these residents and look to the Government for assurances on what is being done to address this serious situation.”

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.